-Mesothelioma is cancer that affects the mesothelium — the lining of the lungs and chest cavity (pleura), the abdominal cavity (peritoneum), and the heart sac (pericardium).
-There are about 3,300 new cases reported annually.
+A mesothelioma prognosis refers to the life outlook for someone who is diagnosed with the disease by a doctor or specialist.
+There are about 3,300 new cases reported annually and the import of asbestos continues to stay on the rise.
 This disease is caused by exposure to asbestos and can take years to develop.
 Unfortunately, it is often diagnosed in the later stages, when tumors have already begun to spread throughout the body, worsening the prognosis.
 If you think you may be exhibiting any symptoms, visit your doctor right away.
 Mesothelioma moves quickly, and you should too.
 Early detection and treatment can greatly improve a prognosis.